doughsay/Dynmap2CraftIRC3/README.md

         auto-paths: true
         ...

-Then you don't need to do anything else, it should automatically connect your dynmap webchat with IRC chat.
+Then you don't need to do anything but add the attributes mentioned below, it should automatically connect your dynmap webchat with IRC chat.
 If it's false, and you're manually specifying your communications paths, then you will need to set up some new paths for this to work:

     path:
         ...